darkalchemy/Twig-Translate/README.md

 ## Integration

 ### Register the Twig Extension and the local codes that will be available.
-T
 ##### This makes the functions available for all strings that are in twig templates.
 In your container
 ```